-For example, in 2017, Sholl et al. investigated differences between independent measurements of CO_2 isotherms on the same MOFs, providing guidelines on how to identify confidence thresholds, assigning ratings for consistency and reproducibility, and comparing the experimental data to simulated CO_2 isotherms.15 The study was limited to materials for which adsorption measurements had been independently repeated by several groups: 27 MOFs with two or more independently measured CO_2 isotherms (211 isotherms in total).
-For few tens of MOFs, the link between the adsorbent in the NIST-ISODB and the crystal structure in the CSD could therefore be established manually, for example by relying on the conventional names of the MOFs or on the CSD reference codes reported in the publications.
+For example, in 2017, Sholl et al. investigated differences between independent measurements of $CO_2$ isotherms on the same MOFs, providing guidelines on how to identify confidence thresholds, assigning ratings for consistency and reproducibility, and comparing the experimental data to simulated $CO_2$ isotherms.
+The study was limited to materials for which adsorption measurements had been independently repeated by several groups: 27 MOFs with two or more independently measured $CO_2$ isotherms (211 isotherms in total).
+For a few tens of MOFs, the link between the adsorbent in the NIST-ISODB and the crystal structure in the CSD could therefore be established manually, for example by relying on the conventional names of the MOFs or on the CSD reference codes reported in the publications.
+The same group extended the analysis in 2020 with focus on alcohols, comparing simulations of methanol and ethanol in four MOFs with the interval of confidence obtained from experimental isotherms via their protocol.

 In this work, we aim to extend this link to as many gas adsorption isotherms for MOFs as possible, irrespective of the target application: how many MOF identities can we link both to experimentally resolved crystal structures (CSD) and to experimental gas adsorption isotherms (NIST-ISODB) by relying on the metadata present in the two databases?
 This raises a further question: how can we gauge whether the linked crystal structure is a reasonable model for the experimental sample on which the adsorption study is performed?
-In order to address this question, we recall that the first step of an adsorption study typically involves the characterization of the adsorbent's pore volume by recording a nitrogen or argon adsorption isotherm at low temperature.17 At the same time, the pore volume can also be directly computed from the crystal structure and, being foremost a geometric property,18 carries less uncertainty related to force field parameters than, e.g., the simulation of a CO_2 adsorption isotherm.1 In these calculations it is assumed that we have a perfect, infinite crystal, which is impossible to obtain experimentally.
-Therefore, one should see this theoretical pore volume as an upper limit, and deviations of the experimental pore volume should be expected.
-However, as will show if these deviations are very large, one can question whether the crystal structure is a true representation of the actual sample.
+In order to address this question, we recall that the first step of an adsorption study typically involves the characterization of the adsorbent's pore volume by recording a nitrogen or argon adsorption isotherm at low temperature.
+At the same time, the pore volume can also be directly computed from the crystal structure and, being foremost a geometric property, carries less uncertainty related to force field parameters than, e.g., the simulation of a $CO_2$ adsorption isotherm.
+These calculations assume a defect-free, infinite crystal, which is impossible to obtain experimentally.
+While some deviations from the experimental pore volume can therefore be expected, large deviations indicate that the crystal structure is not representative of the actual sample.
 We therefore propose using the pore volume as a basic consistency check.

 In the following, we explore different routes to establishing the structure-isotherm match.
 We report on statistics, and perform the consistency check described before, comparing the computed and measured pore volumes.
 We discuss the different reasons that lead to mismatches, and provide a reference set of isotherms with linked crystal structure deemed suitable for comparison with molecular simulations.
-The reader can inspect all the steps performed within this pipeline, by browsing the Jupyter Notebooks provided in the GitHub repository https://github.com/danieleongari/matching_isodb_csd.
+The reader can inspect all the steps performed within this pipeline, by browsing the Jupyter Notebooks provided in the GitHub repository https://github.com/danieleongari/matching\isodb\csd.